Some entrepreneurs invent only excuses, while other entrepreneurs are highly effective and successful.

 It’s very difficult to succeed unless you are able to measure your progress.

 This is especially important in the beginning when you’re just starting your new business.

 It’s easy to measure success if you have billions in your bank account, but for most entrepreneurs, overnight success takes 10 years.

 How can you succeed if you don’t recognize what is working and what isn’t?

-Set targets for marketing, sales and profitability, for customer service and other areas of your business, and understand which initiatives bring you closer to those targets, and which initiatives take you further away.
+Set up your accounting and bookkeeping systems and then set targets for marketing, sales, and profitability, for customer service and other areas of your business, and understand which initiatives bring you closer to those targets, and which initiatives take you further away.